How To Get NSW’s Solar Battery “Rebate”

 Next Steps – Start Now

-Simply request a battery quote, or you can also get a quote via the calculator results page.
+If you are looking to get a home battery in NSW, simply request a battery quote.
 We’ll then match you to up to 3 trusted installers servicing your area who will provide you with a detailed obligation-free quote for a system that best suits your needs and circumstances – or based on the battery you’ve selected – along with rebate details.

 If you need more information to determine if a home energy storage is right for you, check out our detailed guides to understanding, buying and owning a solar battery, and also our guide to Virtual Power Plants.